 Part 6: Waivers

 The president or designee may waive amounts due to LSC for individual institutional waivers as approved by the Board.

 Students requesting a tuition waiver must complete a Petition to Policy form and provide documentation of extraordinary circumstances.
 The college will document the reasons for all petition waivers.
 NOTE: The college cannot waive the MSCSA student association fee or the LSC bookstore charges.

 In consultation with students, LSC Procedure 5.12.0 was developed to implement this policy.

-Part 7: Accountability/Reporting.
-The College maintains records on refunds, drops, withdrawals, nonattendance, and waivers to ensure accountability and accurate reporting in accordance with applicable procedures.
+The college maintains records on refunds, drops, withdrawals, nonattendance, and waivers to ensure accountability and accurate reporting in accordance with applicable procedures.